nationalarchives/DiAGRAM/api/README.md

 ```

 Note that this runs the container in `read-only` mode, but then mounts your local `/tmp/` directory
-onto the container.
+into the container.
 This simulates the fact that in AWS Lambda _`/tmp/` is the only writable
 directory_.

-Now that the Lambda image is running locally, requests can be sent to it.
-When deployed, Lambda sits
+Now that the Lambda container is running locally, requests can be sent to it.
+When deployed, Lambda
-behind API Gateway, and as such expects its requests to be in a particular format.
-You can see an
+sits behind API Gateway, and as such expects its requests to be in a particular format.
+You can see
-example of what this format looks like [here](./src/inst/extdata/test_data/api_gateway_format.json).
+an example of what this format looks like [here](./src/inst/extdata/test_data/api_gateway_format.json).

 Requests can now be sent to your locally running container as, eg.: